ericdequ/contechnews/data/blog/tutorials/mastering_redteam_for_construction_project_execution.md

 ### 1. Mobile Field Management

-RedTeam's mobile app ensures you're always connected:
+RedTeams mobile app ensures you're always connected:

 1. Download the **RedTeam app** from the App Store or Google Play.
 2. Login with your credentials to sync with your desktop data.